 Day trading numbers

-Trading stocks can be made in a number of ways, and day tradingshort-term them.
+Profit from trading stocks can be made in a number of ways, and day trading short-term.
 It’s basically a short term holding of stocks, and people make some money by selling them when they go up.
 There is big pressure in the buying and selling process.

 Let’s get the same scenario where we have $100,000 to invest and the same level of expenses, all we need to do is to get a 4% return on our investment to maintain our level of investment and expenses.
 The issue is that the market in the recent years hasn’t allowed traders to reach that value, but just around 2.5%.